- What information we collect

 - Transfers of Personal Information Outside the EU

 I store and process your information through third-party hosting services in Australia called Cliniko.
 As a result, I may transfer your personal information to a jurisdiction with different data protection and government surveillance laws than your jurisdiction.
-If I am deemed to transfer information about you outside of the EU, I rely on Privacy Shield as the legal basis for the transfer, as Cliniko is Privacy Shield certified.
+If I am deemed to transfer information about you outside of the EU, I rely on a Data Processing Addendum (REDGUAVA) as the legal basis for the transfer, as Cliniko is Data Processing Addendum certified.

 You have a number of rights in relation to your personal information.
 While some of these rights apply generally, certain rights apply only in certain limited cases.
 I describe these rights below:

 • Access.
 You have the right to access and receive a copy of the personal information I hold about you by contacting me using the contact information below.